SaturnXOffical/project-portability/README.md

 # How to Install

-Remember to install Mechvibes with the link above if you haven't already.
+Remember to [install Mechvibes](https://mechvibes.com/download/) if you haven't already.

-Drag one of the folders (eg mx-blue-pbt or nk-creams and NOT modifiable or original) into your Mechvibes Custom folder (located at Users/xxx/mechvibes_custom) and then restart your Mechvibes Program.
+Drag every item inside the modifiable folder **besides the to-do .txt file** into your Mechvibes Custom folder.

+Your Mechvibes Custom folder is located at C:/Users/your-username-here/mechvibes_custom/

+You don't need to create any files.
+Just drag & drop.
+Mechvibes Custom gets installed with Mechvibes